 Sometimes, the physical process of dying is quick and virtually painless—such as in a sudden accident that causes fatal injury.
-In other cases, such as with cancer, death may be a prolonged process that requires constant care for managing pain.
+In other cases, such as cancer, death may be a prolonged process that requires constant care for managing pain.5

 While the timeline and experience might be different from one person to the next, the steps in the physiological process of dying are fairly consistent.
 For death to happen, certain systems in the body need to stop working.